aws-samples/searchable-encryption-dynamodb-howto/content/adding-employee-configuration.en.md

 #### What Happened?

-We can now build the Compound Beacons for the partition keys of GSI2 and GSI3, plus the RANGE key for GSI3.
+We can now build the Compound Beacons for the partition keys of GSI2 and GSI3, plus the Sort key for GSI3.

 ### Step 5:

-For GSI1's RANGE key, we need to add the new Constructor.
+For GSI1's Sort key, we need to add the new Constructor.

-Recall that for Employee Records, the HASH key for GSI1 is the same as for Timecard Records, so nothing needs to be added for that.
+Recall that for Employee Records, the Partition key for GSI1 is the same as for Timecard Records, so nothing needs to be added for that.

 ::::tabs{variant="container" groupId=codeSample}